msusdev/cosmosdb_app_modernization/solutions/02-migrate/readme.md

 - A unique identifier for each document
 - A partition key field.

-A unique identifier can be created by simply generating a GUID and printing it to a string.
+A unique identifier can be created by simply generating an integer and printing it to a string.
 For the partition key field, you may need to create a synthetic partition key.
 As an example solution (among many others), we decided to create a synthetic key named ``territory`` that is parsed from the address string.
 For example, if we have this JSON document:

 ```json
 {